12 Digital Branding Trends for Reaching Customers

 - 73% of customers say digital channels influence their customer journey

-With numbers like these, brands need robust digital branding strategies to capture their share of voice online.
-Those who embrace digital branding trends will gain a competitive advantage in connecting with their audiences.
+With numbers like these, brands need robust digital branding strategies to capture their share of the online voice.
+Those who adopt digital branding trends will gain a competitive edge in connecting with their target audiences.

 Leveraging Data and Customer Insights

-Data power today’s digital brand campaigns.
+Data powers today’s digital brand campaigns.
 By leveraging audience and customer analytics, brands can develop highly targeted, personalised campaigns tailored to their customers' needs and preferences.

 Key stats on the importance of customer data: